 The District shall maintain direction and control of District operations during emergency periods.
 The District Board shall meet and confer as deemed necessary by the District Management during emergency operations to perform their policy making and financial responsibilities during emergency response operations.
 District meetings will occur in the field or if needed at the office of the District.

-District will issue a Delegation of Authority letter (see Attachment 2) upon reaching the trigger condition indicated in Section 2.2.3.
+District will issue a Delegation of Authority letter (see Attachment 2) upon reaching the trigger condition indicated in Section 2.2.3 to formally appoint a District Incident Commander to ensure proper emergency management.

 4.1.2 District Incident Command